makrai/notes/fabbri2007-SummEval.md

 ### Relevance: selection of important content from the source

 * The summary should include only important information from the source doc
 * Annotators were instructed to penalize too long or redundant summaries

 ### *

-* The data collection interface provided judges with the source article and associated summaries grouped in sets of 5.
-Each group of summaries contained the reference summary associated with the source article in order to establish a common point of reference between groups.
-Summary grouping and order within groups was randomized for each annotator.
-Judges were asked to rate the summaries on a Likert scale from 1 to 5 (higher better) along the four mentioned dimensions
+* The data collection interface provided judges with the source article and associated summaries grouped in sets of 5
+  * Each group of summaries contained the reference summary associated with the source article in order to establish a common point of reference
+  * Summary grouping and order within groups was randomized for each annotator
+  * Judges were asked to rate the summaries on a Likert scale from 1 to 5 (higher better) along the four mentioned dimensions
-* Crowd-source annotators were hired through the Amazon Mechanical Turk platform The hiring criteria were set to a minimum of 10000 approved HITs and an approval rate of 97% or higher.
-Geographic constrains for workers were set to United States, United Kingdom, and Australia to ensure that summaries were evaluated by native English speakers.
-Compensation was carefully calculated to ensure an average wage of 12 USD per hour
+* Crowd-source annotators were hired through the Amazon Mechanical Turk platform
+  * hiring criteria: min 10000 approved HITs and an approval rate of 97%
+  * Geographic constrains: United States, United Kingdom, and Australia to ensure that summaries were evaluated by native English speakers
+  * Compensation was calculated to ensure an average wage of 12 USD per hour
 * expert
-  * Gillick and Liu (2010) showed that summary judgments obtained through non-experts could exhibit worse inter-annotator agreement.
-As a result, in
+  * Gillick and Liu (2010) showed that summary judgments obtained through non-experts could exhibit worse inter-annotator agreement
-  * we enlisted three expert annotators who have written papers on summarization either for academic conferences (2) or as part of a senior thesis (1).
-The
+  * we enlisted three expert annotators who have written papers on summarization either for academic conferences (2) or as part of a senior thesis (1)
-  * asked to evaluate the same set of summaries under the same instructions as the hired crowd-source workers.
-For expert judgments, we proceeded with
+  * asked to evaluate the same set of summaries under the same instructions as
-  * two rounds of annotation.
+  * two rounds of annotation
-  * In the second round, annotators were asked to check all examples for which their score of a dimension differed from another annotator by more than 2 points and where the other annotators were within 1 point of each other.
-In cases where a score differed by more than 2 points for which such a pattern did not exist, all annotators examined the annotation.
-The second round of
+  * In the second round, annotators were asked to check all examples for which their score of a dimension differed from another annotator by more than 2 points and the other annotators were within 1 point of each other
+    * In cases where a score differed by more than 2 points for which such a pattern did not exist, all annotators examined the annotation
     * to correct any obvious mistakes as well as to confirm judgments

 # 5 Metric Re-evaluation 8

 ## 5.1 Human Annotations

 * Gillick and Liu, (2010): quality differences between crowd-sourced and expert
-* we study this issue using the human annotations collected in this work.
+* we study this issue using the human annotations collected in this work
-* Krippendorff’s alpha coefficient (Krippendorff, 2011).
-We found the
+* Krippendorff’s alpha coefficient (Krippendorff, 2011)
-  * interannotator interval kappa to be below an acceptable range for the crowd-source workers and first round of expert annotations
+  * inter-annotator interval kappa to be below an acceptable range for the crowd-source workers and first round of expert annotations
   * second round of expert annotations improved the inter-annotator agreement
-* similarity of annotations between the two groups of annotators we averaged the
+* similarity of annotations between the two groups of annotators
   * Pearson’s correlation coefficient close to 0, indicating no correlation
-* We also manually inspected the human annotations and present examples of annotated summaries as well as the differences in human judgments in Table
+* We also manually inspected the human annotations and present examples of annotated summaries as well as the differences in human judgments
-  * ambiguous pronoun usage and factual inconsistencies.
-The errors result in
+  * ambiguous pronoun usage and factual inconsistencies
-  * token and phrase repetitions.
-The errors were caught by the
+  * token and phrase repetitions
     * expert annotators resulting in a low fluency score, while
     * crowd-source annotators incorrectly classified them as issues with factual
-* difficulties of crowd-sourcing high quality annotations and the necessity for protocols for improving human evaluation in text summarization.
+* difficulties of crowd-sourcing high quality annotations and the necessity for protocols for improving human evaluation in text summarization

 ## 5.2 Automatic Metrics

 * Many automatic metrics for eval summarization and other text generation models
-* lacks a comprehensive stud.
+* lacks a comprehensive study
 * In Table 2 we show the correlations between automatic metrics and human
   * computed using the available expert annotations to avoid crowd-sourced probl
-* multi-reference setting, us-ing the original reference summary included in the
+  * multi-reference setting, using the original reference in the CNN/DailyMail and 10 additional summaries coming from Kryściński+ (2019a)

-CNN/DailyMail dataset and 10 additional summaries coming from Kryściński+ (2019a).
-We report correlations without differentiating between abstractive and extractive models, as most metrics did not exhibit large differences in correlation when reported separately.
-For completeness, we include correlation tables for a setting with 1 and 6 reference summaries with a separation by model type in the Appendix.
+    * without differentiating between abstractive and extractive models,
+      * most metrics did not exhibit large differences
+      * correlation tables with a separation by model type in Appendix

-* most metrics have highest correlation within the relevance dimension, although the correlation strength can be classified as either weak or moderate.
-This
+  * most metrics have highest correlation within the relevance dimension
+    * correlation strength can be classified as either weak or moderate
-  * follows intuition as most metrics explicitly/implicitly calculate token ovrl
+    * follows intuition: most metrics explicitly/implicitly calculate token ovrl
   * measures of extractiveness
-  * such as the percentage of novel n-grams in the summary and the extractive coverage
+    * e.g. the percentage of novel n-grams in the summary and extractive coverag
-  * correlate moderately with consistency, which
+    * correlate moderately with consistency
-  * abstraction may be at odds with faithfulness.
+      * abstraction may be at odds with faithfulness
-* The highest correlation for coherence is found in examining repeated n-grams, as repetition displays a lack of coherence.
+  * The highest correlation for coherence is found in examining repeated n-grams
+    * repetition displays a lack of coherence
-However, most metric correlations are considerably worse along this dimension as well as along fluency, suggesting that developing metrics to measure these dimensions is a necessary area of future work.
+  * most metric correlations are considerably worse along coherence and fluency,
-* highlight the evaluation dimensions that are not reliably covered by metrics

-* Pearson’s correlation coefficients, pairwise, between all metrics.
-Results are
+* Pearson’s correlation coefficients, pairwise, between all metrics
-  * strong correlation between all metrics that compute, implicitly or explicitly, the lexical overlap between generated and reference summaries.
+  * strong correlation between all metrics that compute, implicitly or explicitly, the lexical overlap
-  * n-gram novelty and repetitiveness show weak negative correlation with all ROUGE-related metrics.
+  * n-gram novelty and repetitiveness show weak negative correlation with all ROUGE-related metrics
-  * Length non-weakly correlated with S^3 , which might suggest the mentioned metric is biased towards longer summaries.
-Worth noting is also
+  * Length non-weakly correlated with S^3, which might suggest
+    * S^3 is biased towards longer summaries
-  * weak correlation of SummaQA with all other evaluated metrics, which calls for an additional investigation.
+  * weak correlation of SummaQA with all other evaluated metrics, which calls for an additional investigation

 # 6 Model Re-evaluation 9

-* model scores across human evaluations and automatic metrics.
-The evaluated
+* model scores across human evaluations and automatic metrics
-  * models were released between 2017 and 2019, represent different approaches to
+  * models were released between 2017 and 2019, represent different approaches
-  * abstractive, extractive and hybrid, and their
+  * abstractive, extractive and hybrid
-  * architectures reflect the trends in summarization research.
+  * architectures reflect the trends in summarization research
-  * we focus on the versions with highest ROUGE-L scores.
+  * we focus on the versions with highest ROUGE-L scores
     * Although in many cases we obtained multiple variants of the same model
 * Table 3 contains the results of human evaluation across the four dimensions
-  * Scores for ground truth summaries are included as a point of reference.
-We
+  * Scores for ground truth summaries are included as a point of reference
-  * pretrained models consistently performed best on most dimensions.
+  * pretrained models consistently performed best on most dimensions
     * models such as Pegasus, BART, and T5
-    * scored highest on consistency and fluency while obtaining lower scores for relevance and coherence.
-Scores for
+    * scored highest on consistency and fluency while obtaining lower scores for relevance and coherence
   * extractive models: lack of coherence and issues with selecting relevant
-  * Abstractive model: increasing trend with respect to the date of publication.
+  * Abstractive model: increasing trend with respect to the date of publication
-  * reference summaries did not score well on consistency.
-Upon examination of
+  * reference summaries did not score well on consistency
     * often contained extraneous information, such as hyperlinks and click-bait descriptions of other articles.
-As this information was not present in the source document, the annotators interpreted it as a hallucination and gave
+As this information was not present in the source document, the annotators interpreted it as a hallucination
-* Table 4 show scores for model outputs across all automatic evaluation metrics.
+* Table 4 show scores for model outputs across all automatic evaluation metrics
-  * results align with insights coming from human evaluation of models.
-We found
+  * results align with insights coming from human evaluation of models
-  * highest scores were assigned to large models pretrained on vast data.
+  * highest scores were assigned to large models pretrained on vast data
-  * hE S 3, SummaQA, SMS, CHRF, and METEOR tended to favor extractive models,
+  * hE S^3, SummaQA, SMS, CHRF, and METEOR tended to favor extractive models

 # 7 Conclusions